CIS2330/Practical-HW4/README.md

 #### Step 1.2: Creation

-**TODO:** `on_create`: This sequence runs when the smart contract is created.
+**TODO:** `on_creation`: This sequence runs when the smart contract is created.
 It takes application arguments from the creation transaction and puts them into the proper global variables.
 - Store the values of election parameters passed from the application arguments of the election that was created.
   - `ElectionEnd` - the round number for the end of the election (first app arg, 0)
   - `NumVoteOptions` - the number of options there are to vote for (second app arg, 1)